-Moving Traditions and Keshet are excited to partner and bring you Tzelem for LGBTQ+ teens, a new program held monthly in Chicagoland.
+Moving Traditions and Keshet are excited to partner and bring you Tzelem for Trans, Nonbinary, Gender Expansive, and LGBTQ+ teens, in Chicagoland.

 Each month the group talk about key issues like life transitions, healthy relationships, body positivity, self-compassion, mental health, intimacy and Jewish identity.
 The group will meet in-person once a month as health safety permits and will meet online if necessary.